The Future Sessions: Building Strategy, Leadership and Direction

 - Have fun and take a calming breath outside of daily demands, including through select outdoor experiences connected to the goals of the program.

 The Guest House Retreat and Conference Center in Chester, Connecticut, a beautiful and peaceful setting located beside a national forest and only 15 minutes from the ocean.
-You can reserve one of the rooms set aside at the Guest House for this conference on the workshop enrollment page.

 All-inclusive fee: $2,250.
 The fee covers the bootcamp, all materials and activities, all meals, all 3 nights at the Guest House, and a special team dinner on Monday night.

 “What I admire most is Pete’s ability to translate strategic institutional priorities into every word and action.
 Few people have the capacity to think very strategically while creating and implementing critical tactical plans.
 Having worked with many higher education consultants, I believe Pete is in a category by himself.”

 Senior Vice President, Development & Alumni Relations, Boston University

 - Team Dinner

 - What and Why Introductions Exercise